-It was not built in a day and you will not see everything in a day.
+ROME walking guide and bus tour – It was not built in a day and you will not see everything in a day.
 My guess is you will never see my favourite church!
-Not that I am into churches but the one in September XII near the Termini takes some beating.
+Not that I am into churches but the one on September XII street near the Termini takes some beating.
 If you arrive on a cruise then you might want to go straight to Termini and get the Big Bus tour, see that film.
-It is normally a long stop here for the cruise ship, we arrived around 7am and had to rebound by 1830hrs, that is fairly standard.
+It is normally a long stop here for the cruise ship, we arrived around 7 am and had to reboard by 1830hrs, that is fairly standard.
 Note, the train comes in past the Vatican, down and round the whole city before that stop.
-You might want the extra 20 minutes or so by getting off early at San Pietro.
+You might save the extra 20 minutes or so by getting off early at San Pietro.

 You can, therefore get off earlier and walk in.
 On the train from Civitavecchia, get off at San Pietro for St Peter’s Basilica.
 It is a 24-minute walk, there are walk/ bus options see Google Transit.
 Turn right when you see the city walls, the gate is on the left.

 The stop closest to the Colosseum, Piazza Navona, and the Pantheon is Trastevere Station which is a 43-minute walk off tram and bus.
 See google.com/transit.